 - Harmful, unhealthy to the individual consumer.

-- Also, have negative externalities.
+- Also, they have negative externalities.
 (Costs imposed on third parties)

 Why alcohol is considered a demerit good